PerseusRealDeal/PerseusGeoKit/README.md

 > Simple Geo API wrapper in Swift for Location Services API.
 Hereinafter `PGK` stands for `P`erseus `G`eo `K`it.

-> - To be informed about current Location Services Access Status.<br/>
+> - To be awared about current Location Services Access Status.<br/>
 > - To request permission for Location Services.<br/>
 > - To redirect to system settings app for changing Location Services Access Status.<br/>
 > - To get current location and location updates.